glentner/hypershell/docs/_include/client_help.rst

     Port number to connect with server (default: 50001).

 ``-k``, ``--auth`` *KEY*
-    Cryptographic authorization key to connect with server (default: <not secure>).
+    Cryptographic authentication key to connect with server (default: <not secure>).

     The default *KEY* used by the server and client is not secure and only a place holder.
     It is expected that the user choose a secure *KEY*.
 The `cluster` automatically generates